WORKING TOGETHER TO PROTECT OUR INVESTMENT

 OPTION 1

-Extending our leases reduces the ground rent to a peppercorn amount.
-We still have a freeholder but the ground rent becomes a minimal amount, making lenders more willing to lend.
+We will still have a freeholder but the ground rent becomes a minimal amount, making lenders more willing to lend.

-It is important to note that the freeholder cannot refuse to grant a lease extension but may seek to delay the process which may result in additional legal costs.
+It is important to note that the freeholder cannot refuse to grant a statutory lease extension.
+The process is governed by a strict timeline which all parties must adhere to.

 The Solution